 Getting around independently is a universal need.
 If places and tools are designed well, they work for everyone.
 Find out why universal design is good design.

-- Take away three Universal Design tools that you can use in your own environment.
+- Three Universal Design tools that you can use in your own environment.

-- Understand how Universal Design helps us to shift our thinking to “It’s a design problem,” instead of “there’s something wrong with me” or “there’s something wrong with you.”
+- To understand how Universal Design helps us to shift our thinking to “It’s a design problem,” instead of “there’s something wrong with me” or “there’s something wrong with you.”

-- Create an environment to grow and age comfortably.
+- How to create an environment to grow and age comfortably.

 This webinar is presented by our Partner, Maine AgrAbility, a collaborative partnership between the University of Maine Cooperative Extension, Goodwill Industries of Northern New England and Alpha One.

 Maine AgrAbility works with farmers, fishermen and loggers throughout Maine to reduce physical harm and improve workplace safety.
 Our mission is to partner with farmers, fishermen and loggers, their families and the workers with chronic health issues or limitations, to help people gain more control over their lives, continue to farm, fish or log successfully, and live independently.
 Maine AgrAbility reaches its goals through direct service, education, and networking.
 We provide consultative services and technical assistance, such as suggestions for modifying or adapting the operation, buildings and workspaces, equipment, and/or tools.
 We also work with rural agriculture, rehabilitation, and health care professionals to support these client groups in Maine.
 This work is possible through the USDA NIFA grant number 2014-41590-22324.